 - Being over friendly with children

 - Having favourites

-- Taking photographs of children on their mobile phone

 - Using inappropriate language

 Low-level concerns about a member of staff should be reported immediately to the DSL/headteacher.
-Where the concern is about the DSL it should be reported to the headteacher and where it is about the headteacher it should be reported to the Vice Chair of the Governing Board.
+If the concern is reported to the DSL, the headteacher should ultimately be informed and make any final decisions on how to respond.
+Where the concern is about the DSL it should be reported to the headteacher and where it is about the headteacher it should be reported to the chair of the governing Body.